Coronavirus (COVID-19): struggling to pay your Council Tax bill?

-If you're struggling to pay your bill please get in touch with us, don't wait for a reminder or another threatening letter.
+If you're struggling to pay your bill please get in touch with us, don't wait for a reminder or other letter from us as it's best to discuss your account with us at the earliest opportunity.
+You can

 Before you get in touch, you need to work out how much you can offer to pay us.

 List all the money you have coming in - yours and your partner's take home pay, benefits, income from people who live with you and other regular income, such as works pension or maintenance.

 Then list where your money goes - your rent and mortgage are the most important bills.
 Council Tax payments take priority over debts such as credit cards, catalogues and loans.

 What happens if I don't pay?

 When we sent you your Council Tax bill, we told you how much you had to pay and when.
 If you don't pay as requested:

 You receive a reminder notice